parsiya/parsiya.net/content/post/2021/2021-02-17-namecheap-github-pages/index.markdown

 ### Step 4: Repository Settings
 Now, we need to setup the repository.

-1. Go to the repository's `Settings` on Github.
+1. Go to the repository's `Settings` on GitHub.
-2. Search the web page for `GitHub Pages`.
+2. Select `Pages` from the sidebar.
 3. Under `Source` select the `gh-pages` branch.
 4. Under `Custom domain` enter your domain.
 E.g., `begbounty.com`.
     1. This will create a file in the root of the repository named `CNAME` with